Dehypnotic/comfyui-dehypnotic-save-nodes/README.md

 - Auto-download ffmpeg: `pip install imageio-ffmpeg` (first run caches a static ffmpeg)
 - Drop-in ffmpeg: place `ffmpeg`/`ffmpeg.exe` in a `bin/` folder next to the node
 - Or install `lameenc`: `pip install lameenc`
+- If neither ffmpeg nor lameenc is available, the node raises an error with install hints.

 Backend preference: uses ffmpeg when available; otherwise falls back to `lameenc`.